ONSdigital/dp-net/README.md

 #### Creation

-You have 2 options available (depending on if you want to specify a request timeout)
+You have 2 options available (depending on if you want to specify a request and write timeout)

 - NewServer(bindAddr string, router http.Handler)
-- NewServerWithTimeout(bindAddr string, router http.Handler, timeout time.Duration, timeoutMessage string)
+- NewServerWithTimeout(bindAddr string, router http.Handler, requestTimeout time.Duration, writeTimeout time.Duration, timeoutMessage string)

 Assuming you have created a router with your API handlers, you can create the http server like so: